2010 Thomas Cup qualification: Qualification process

 The number of teams participating in the final tournament is 12.
-The allocation of slots for each confederation is the same allocation from 2004 tournament; 4 from each Asia and Europe, and 1 from each Africa, Oceania and Pan Am.
+The allocation of slots for each confederation is the same allocation from 2004 tournament; 4 from Asia, 3 from Europe, and 1 from each Africa, Oceania and Pan Am.
 Two automatic qualifiers are the host and defending champion.

 Confederation qualification

 Badminton Confederation of Africa

 The qualification for the African teams was held from 20 to 23 February 2010, at the Lugogo Indoor Stadium in Kampala, Uganda.
 The winners of the African qualification will qualify for the Thomas Cup.